tusharshahrs/pulumi-home/azure-ts-managedinstance/README.md

     Duration: 31s
    ```

-1. You will get the following instructions.
+1. You will get the following instructions
    ```bash
        Please copy the following code into your Pulumi application.
 Not doing so will cause Pulumi to report that an update will happen on the next update command.